 Q: Is there any particular level of education needed to be a trader?

 Not really.
 It helps to have some college education.
 But even that is not entirely necessary.
 Back in the day when floor traders controlled order flow in the markets, it was common for people to be recruited from the street.
 The main test of success was whether you could work with numbers and learn to play the game.
 The same is still true today even as people trade from computer screens.
 My clients come from many walks of life and most of them do pretty well at learning regardless of education level.

-Q: How does your new day trading book fit into your business?
+Q: How does your day trading book fit into your business?

-Day traders have always been a core group within my client base.
-For nonprofessionals, I highly recommend the E-mini Dow futures market as a place for trading.
-The new book is a much-needed update to the previous edition which was published in 2015.
+Although day traders are not my only clients, they do represent a core group within my client base.
+I highly recommend the E-mini Dow futures market as a place for day trading.
+My 2021 book is a much-needed update to the previous edition which was published in 2015.
 In addition to providing advanced trading material, the book emphasizes the importance of process in learning.
 Becoming a skillful trader is a matter of exploring how you learn to trade as well as what you learn.

 Q: How do you advertise your services?

 The best form of advertising is word of mouth.
 So, I do not really do much advertising.
 I talk with people in person or online, continue to expand my websites, publish materials, and teach.
 For the most part, people find me and then we have a conversation about how I may be able to help them.
 It is not a sophisticated approach, but it works quite well for my purposes.